ThreeMammals/Ocelot.Provider.Rafty/README.md

 # Ocelot

-This package adds [Consul](https://www.consul.io/) support to Ocelot via the package [Consul](https://github.com/PlayFab/consuldotnet).
+This package adds [Rafty](https://github.com/ThreeMammals/Rafty) support to Ocelot.

 ## How to install